LouieGreen/CS_Capstone/README.md

 # CS_Capstone
-A simple chat room using encryption, asymmetric and symmetric.
+This is a simple chat room type program developed and coded as an improved version of a previous project.